ArturoDent/find-and-transform/README.md

 It is difficult to debug errors in javascript code you write in a replacement as below.
 If your keybinding or setting generates an error, you will get a warning message notifying you of the failure.
 And if you check your `Output` tab, and chose `find-and-transform` from the dropdown menu, you may get some helpful information on the nature of the error.

-You can put `console.log(...)` statements into the replacement code.
+You can also put `console.log(...)` statements into the replacement code.
 It wil lbe logged to your `Help/Toggle Developer Tools/Console`.

 <br/>